 The Company's credit risk arises from cash and cash equivalents, loan receivables and other receivables which are carried at amortised cost.
-The Company has only one type of financial asset which is subject to the expected credit loss model which includes financial assets at amortised costs.
+The Company has financial assets which is subject to the expected credit loss model which includes financial assets at amortised costs.